zzhangjii/learning-library/README.md

 - Build and Apply Machine Learning Models Within the Autonomous Data Warehouse (ADW) Instance by using the Oracle Machine Learning Tool (OML)

 ## Required Artifacts
-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
+- The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.

+Step 1: Acquire an Oracle Cloud Trial or Workshop Account Bookmark this page for future reference.

+Please click on the following link to create your Free Account, and complete all the required steps to get your free Oracle Cloud Trial Account.
+When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
+Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.

+Soon after requesting your trial you will receive the following email.
+You may begin working on this lab once you receive this email.

+Step 2: Navigate to Lab 100
+You can see a list of Lab Guides by clicking on the Menu Icon in the upper left corner of the browser window.
+You're now ready to continue with Lab 100.